My favorite credit card for free travel regularly offers a huge sign-on bonus which can help you take many flights for practically free.

-A: To earn the current offer of 50,000 bonus points, you will need to meet the minimum spending requirement of $2,000 in the first three months after opening your account.
-When your receive your first statement (online or in the mail), you will be able to find when your statement closes each month.
+A: To earn the sign-on bonus, you will need to meet the minimum spending requirement in the first three months after opening your account.
+When you receive your first statement (online or in the mail), you will be able to find when your statement closes each month.

 Q: What is Southwest Companion Pass and how do I earn it?

 The best strategy for earning a Companion Pass is to time it so that you earn the points from the sign-on bonuses early in the year.
-I hit the 110,000 point goal in February of this year, so I have had a Companion Pass for most of 2016 and will have it for ALL of 2017!
+I hit the 125,000 point goal in February of this year, so I have had a Companion Pass for most of this year and all of next year!

 Q: Can I change/cancel flight reservations I make with Southwest points without any penalty?

-Do you have any others questions about flying for free or cheap on Southwest?
+Do you have any others questions about using the Chase Southwest Rapid Rewards Card for free travel?
 Please leave a comment below and I will do my best to answer your question!